Staars/Staars.github.io/docs/Bluetooth_MI32.md

     if svc != 0 # if service data present
         print("service data:")
         var _len = self.buf[svc-2]-1
+        # the index points to the data part of an AD element, two position before that is length of "type + data",
+        # so we substract one byte from that length to get the "pure" data length
         print(self.buf[svc.._len+svc])
     end
     if manu != 0 # if manufacturer data present